vkakerbeck/tbp.monty/docs/theory/recent-progress/object-behaviors.md

 4. Compensate for object movement to make accurate predictions in the morphology model (using behavior model and/or model-free signals)
 5. Use behavior models to inform actions (+ learn how actions influence state)

 We can start with 1 and 2 for the first prototype.
 3 should fall out of that solution (+ work on modeling compositional objects in general).
-4 and 5 still have many unresolved questions and can be added in a second step.
+4 and 5 still have many unresolved questions and can be added in a second phase.

 ### Action Items